GitHub Actions for Microsoft Power Platform

 - Username/password: Configured as a generic service connection with username and password.
 Username/password authentication doesn't support multifactor authentication.

-GitHub Actions for Microsoft Power Platform can only run on a Microsoft Windows agent.
-Cross platform compatibility will be available in late 2020.
+GitHub Actions for Microsoft Power Platform can run on both Microsoft Windows agents and Linux agents.

 Frequently asked questions